 "Nice job, Alex!"
 He smiled as I pushed the door open.
 We entered, leaving the picnic basket by the door.
 I was the only one that saw the shadow pass over our house . . .

 "Alex, want to come with me to get the mail?"
 My mother called, putting her coat on.

-"Put your coat on; it looks like rain."
+"Put your jacket on; it looks like rain."

 "Okay."
-I pulled on my light green rain jacket and tugged the hood over my black hair.
+I pulled on my rain jacket and tugged the hood over my black hair.

 "We'll be back later, Patrick!
 We're going to get the mail!"